 - Information visualization

-Most online data science programs provide an opportunity for the students to apply their theoretical training to real-world problems in an immersion experience.
-This enables students to work in small teams and spearhead a data science project.
+Most online data science programs provide an opportunity for the students to apply their theoretical training to real-world problems during your immersion experience.
+This enables students to work in small teams and spearhead a data science project that resembles the tasks you’ll be presented with while working in the field.

 Key Competencies and Objectives